IELTS Speaking Samples and Answers

 [The topic for your talk will be written on a card which the examiner will hand you.
 Read it carefully and then make some brief notes.]

 Describe a review you read about a product or service.

 You should say:

-- what the market sells
+- what the product or service was

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you are going to say.
 You can make some notes to help you if you wish.]

-Part 3 - Two-way Discussion:
+Part 3 - Details Discussion / Two-way Discussion:

 Discussion topics: Online review

 Q. What kinds of things do people write online reviews about in your country?

 Answer: People, in my country, pretty much write reviews about all sorts of products and services.
 When it comes to writing reviews about hotels, a place or food, people seem to have something to say every time they dine in a restaurant or stay in a hotel.
 They also are very active in writing reviews about fashion items, dresses, electronic items, jewellery and shoes to name a few.